tableau/embedding-playbook/pages/02_auth_and_sso.md

 ## Trusted Authentication

 Trusted authentication is a piece of functionality specific to Tableau Server.
 It allows you to trust specific machines to authenticate users on their behalf.
-Because the authentication happens with simple HTTP requests, it is a versatile single sign-on option and can be used to integrate with, essentially, the other authentication systems (Active Directory, Kerbos, SAML, OpenID).
+Because the authentication happens with simple HTTP requests, it is a versatile single sign-on option and can be used to integrate with, essentially, all other authentication systems or web auth flows.

 [The Trusted Authentication documentation](https://onlinehelp.tableau.com/current/server/en-us/trusted_auth.htm) is a good resource for getting up and running, but below is a summary of the three steps in the trusted authentication workflow: